mzazon/awesome-cloud-projects/aws/cross-org-data-sharing-blockchain/cross-org-data-sharing-blockchain.md

     echo "✅ Created blockchain client and cross-organization simulation tools"
     ```

-    The blockchain client and simulation tools are now ready to demonstrate cross-organization data sharing capabilities.
-These tools provide a realistic simulation of how organizations would interact with the blockchain network in production, including creating agreements, sharing data, and accessing shared resources.
-The client establishes the foundation for building enterprise applications that leverage blockchain technology for secure, auditable data sharing across organizational boundaries.
+    The blockchain client and simulation tools are now ready to demonstrate comprehensive cross-organization data sharing capabilities.
+These tools provide realistic simulation of how organizations would interact with the blockchain network in production, establishing the foundation for enterprise applications that leverage blockchain technology for secure, auditable data sharing across organizational boundaries.

 11. **Set Up CloudWatch Monitoring for Cross-Organization Operations**:

-    CloudWatch monitoring provides comprehensive visibility into blockchain operations, enabling proactive identification of performance issues and security anomalies.
-This monitoring setup tracks Lambda function performance, EventBridge event processing, and DynamoDB usage patterns to ensure optimal system performance.
-The dashboards and alarms enable operations teams to maintain high availability and quickly respond to any issues that might impact cross-organization data sharing operations.
+    [CloudWatch monitoring](https://docs.aws.amazon.com/lambda/latest/dg/lambda-monitoring.html) provides comprehensive visibility into blockchain operations, enabling proactive identification of performance issues and security anomalies.
+This monitoring setup tracks Lambda function performance, EventBridge event processing, and DynamoDB usage patterns with detailed dashboards and automated alarms for maintaining high availability.

     ```bash
-    # Create CloudWatch dashboard for cross-organization monitoring
+    # Create comprehensive CloudWatch dashboard for cross-organization monitoring
     cat > cross-org-dashboard.json << 'EOF'
 {
   "widgets": [